What Are The Fundamentals Of Economics

 E.5A: continued Karl Marx believed that the beneficiaries of socialism would be the workers.
 The most common type of economy in the world today is a mixed economy.
 E.5B: Using basic characteristics of economic systems, compare free enterprise, socialism, and communism.
 A socialist economy provides people with goods and services that they cannot afford.

-See also What Are The Human Resources
+See also What Are The Four Types Of Lupus

 E.5C: Consider current examples of free enterprise, socialist and communist economic systems.
 The country with the capitalist economic system and the highest GDP per capita is Singapore.
 China today is an example of a country that has successfully privatized.
 Due to high tax rates, Sweden moved from socialism to a mixed economy in the 1980s.